E. Scott Sills, MD PhD

 Dr. Sills published his first clinical paper while still in medical school, followed by nine books and more than 100 peer-review scientific articles.

-Considered the only IVF doctor in the world with both a Member of Congress (USA) and Member of Parliament (UK) among his co-authors, Dr. Sills is believed to be the first consultant invited to lecture both at West Point and in Tehran, since 1979.
+Considered the only IVF doctor in the world with both a Member of Congress (USA) and Member of Parliament (UK) as co-authors, Dr. Sills is believed to be the first consultant invited to lecture both at West Point and in Tehran, since 1979.

 Results from Team Sills have made an impact far beyond the Ivy League.